andrefelipe/vite-php-setup/README.md

-# vite-php-setup
+Trying to run Vite on traditional PHP sites.

-Trying to run Vite on traditional PHP sites
+Couldn't do it yet